Primary Source Databases/Web Archives

 • English Law Yearbooks, 1268-1535, David Seipp, Boston University

-An “index and paraphrase” of England’s main source for medieval legal proceedings, with 20,000 entries, and 4,000 entries from 1399 onward “fully indexed and paraphrased”.
+An “index and paraphrase” of England’s main source for medieval legal proceedings, with 20,000 entries, 4,000 entries from 1399 onward.

-• The Parliament rolls of Medieval England – 1275-1504
+• The Parliament Rolls of Medieval England—1275-1504

 Searchable database of all parliamentary records from the medieval period.